-- Establishing limitations across Europe277 in terms of the amount of days that a certain apartment can be rented out through such platforms.278 - Imposing taxation on the revenue that online booking portals gain from the rental cost, regardless of the country of registration of such portals.
+- Establishing limitations across Europe {305} in terms of the number of days that a certain apartment can be rented out through such platforms {306}. - Imposing taxation on the revenue that online booking portals gain from the rental cost, regardless of the country of registration of such portals {307}.